 Whether or not a Councillor sends an Alternate in their place, Council still must ratify the regrets of the Councillor who is absent.

 Regardless of whether an absent Councillor is sending an Alternative Councillor to meetings of Council, they are still subject to the By-Law 15(7).

+Voting Rights of Alternates

+8.7 Alternates can vote on the behalf of the Councillor they are representing.

+The Alternate is entitled to one (1) vote only.

+In the case two (2) Alternates are attending on behalf of one councillor, only the one specified in the councillor’s regrets shall vote.

 R-9: IN-CAMERA SESSIONS